ivangfr/keycloak-clustered/README.md

 select * from keycloak.JGROUPSPING;
 ```

-### Keycloak Tutorial
+## Keycloak Tutorial

 You can find more information about configuring Keycloak in https://github.com/ivangfr/springboot-keycloak-openldap#configuring-keycloak.
-In this link, it is explained since basic stuffs like to create a Realm or an user, until more complex ones like how to connect to a LDAP service.
+In this link, it is explained since basic stuffs like to create a Realm or an user, until more complex ones like how
+to connect to a LDAP service.

-### Extras
+## Extras

-If you want to integrate `Keycloak` with [`OpenLDAP`](https://www.openldap.org), bellow are the containers you must run.
+If you want to integrate `Keycloak` with [`OpenLDAP`](https://www.openldap.org), below are the containers you must run.
 Please check https://github.com/ivangfr/springboot-keycloak-openldap#configuring-ldap for more information.

 ```
 docker run -d --rm \